well-typed/hs-bindgen-tutorial-nix/readme.md

 Nix, the package manager and build system, takes care of setting up the Clang toolchain, the `hs-bindgen` client, and the `hs-bindgen` Template Haskell interface for us.
-In particular, this tutorial contains [Nix Flakes](https://nix.dev/manual/nix/latest/command-ref/new-cli/nix3-flake.html) exposing the `hs-bindgen` the client, and `hs-bindgen` the Template Haskell interface, respectively.
+In particular, this tutorial contains self-contained [Nix Flakes](https://nix.dev/manual/nix/latest/command-ref/new-cli/nix3-flake.html) exposing the `hs-bindgen` the client, and `hs-bindgen` the Template Haskell interface, respectively.
 These Nix Flakes only export outputs provided by an